-MSU has designated the Office of Institutional Equity (OIE) to oversee the University's compliance with state and federal civil rights laws, including laws covering dating violence, domestic violence, sexual assault and stalking.
-OIE is responsible for the implementation of the University's Discrimination, Harassment and Retaliation Policy and the related Discrimination Grievance Procedures.
-This Policy and it related Procedures govern the University's response to incidents of dating violence, domestic violence, sexual assault and stalking.
+MSU has designated the Office of Institutional Equity (OIE) to oversee the University's compliance with state and federal civil rights laws, including laws covering dating violence, domestic violence, sexual assault, and stalking.
+OIE is responsible for implementing the University's Discrimination, Harassment, and Retaliation Policy and the related Discrimination Grievance Procedures.
+This Policy and related Procedures govern the University's response to dating violence, domestic violence, sexual assault, and stalking incidents.